 Many people benefit from rising early and following a set routine every morning.
 It’s taken me a long time to build my morning routine and I’m still tweaking it.

-The ideas listed below sum up my morning routine.
+The ideas listed below sum up my perfect morning routine.
 However, it’s a work in progress and I have days when I check off all the boxes and some days that I don’t.
 I left out my parental obligations and my business duties on this list.

 The included tasks are what I believe contribute most to a positive and healthy day.
 My routine starts between 5 and 5:30, so I have all the time alone to get through my routine.
 When I don’t get up before my kids, my day is utter chaos.
 This rarely happens because they are teenagers.